Merry we meet - Merry we meet - Merry we meet

-The Uncertainty and Vanity of the Sciences
+The Uncertainty and Vanity of the Sciences and Arts

 Agrippa's other main work forms a complete contrast to his first one.
 Written in 1526, at a time when his fortunes were at low ebb, and published three years later.
 De Incertitudine et Vanitate Scientiarum et Artium, (The Uncertainty and Vanity of the Sciences and Arts) maintains that on balance the arts and sciences are harmful to man.
 Through an encyclopedic review of all the science's and arts known to him, which provides a mine of information and holds up a fascinating mirror to the culture of the times, Agrippa contrasts the disillusion which all this knowledge brings with the spiritual strength gained through the only sure and beneficial thing on which man can rely - the divinely revealed word of God.

 original thinker and his philosophy is a compilation of ideas from many sources.